Cloudxtreme/training_material/modules/101_IntroToRiak/2_0/101_IntroToRiak_TeachingNotes.md

 		+ maybe they are sitting in your office
 		+ maybe they are in the cloud
 		+ maybe they are virtual machines
-		+ doesn't matter!
+		+ it doesn't matter where the computers are!
-	+ lets you store & retrieve information
+	+ what matters is, a database lets you store & retrieve information
 	+ effectively & efficiently for your use-case
 + there are lots of databases out there... so what's special about Riak?